AMGA SPI Program

 - You are an active climber with traditional lead climbing experience (leader placing pro).

 - You have led a minimum of 15 traditional rock climbing routes (any grade).

 - You are capable of comfortably climbing 5.8 while on a top rope.

 This is an optional day to give instructors/climbers, who are registered for the SPI course, to get a full day overview of what will be covered in the 3-day course, and let everyone practice the skills taught in the course.
 It is a great way to learn the required skills for the course and test beforehand so you get the most out of the course.
 It is not required to sign up for the SPI course to sign up for this Prep Day.

-June 10th at 8am at Clear Creek Canyon
+June 2nd from 8am-4pm in Clear Creek Canyon